 Now you can not only search across the data, but also run aggregations, merge that data with other sources for enrichment, and more.

-ServiceNow triggers used to require you to fetch data first, and then apply trigger filters in Workato to limit the events that are required by the actions in the recipe.
+Previously, ServiceNow triggers required you to fetch data first.
+After that, you would need to apply trigger filters in Workato to limit the events that are required by the actions in the recipe.

-Now, the trigger includes query language support for precise control over exactly what records and fields are needed.
+We have now added query language support to the trigger.
+Now, you can have more precise control over exactly what records and fields are needed.